heuristicwondering/convert2BIDS-fMRI/BIDS/Converting to NIfTI and BIDS.md

 ```

 ## Instructions
+1. Create a folder called `rawdata` under the study's `data` folder.
+This is now where you may need to do a bit of reorganization to your file heirarchy if you are working with multi-session or multi-site studies.

-1. To open MATLAB, open a terminal and type `matlab`.
+2. To open MATLAB, open a terminal and type `matlab`.
 In MATLAB, navigate to the folder containing the dicm2nii tools by either *Current Folder* window or by typing `cd /path/to/studyname/projects/convert2BIDS/dicm2nii-master` in the *Command Window*.

 <p align="center" width="100%">
     <img width="100%" src="../docs/images/dcm2nii-and-bids-restructuring/navigating-matlab.jpg">
 </p>

-3.
-      Once in matlab, using the terminal at the bottom of the window, enter the information below to run dicm2nii converter:
-      cd SNAP/Projects/BIDs-Conversion/jillian/dicm2nii-master
-      dicm2nii

-4. Select the participant's anonymized dicom files ~/STEP/Data/Files from Lab Network Share/AnonDcm/
+2. Run the dicm2nii tool by typing `dicm2nii` in the MATLAB command window.
+This will open the DICOM to NIfTI converter window.

+3. Select the participant's anonymized DICOM files by clicking on the *DICOM folder* button and navigating into the `anondcm` folder created previously in `/path/to/studyname/data/anondcm/`.

-5. Select output directory: ~/STEP/Data/BIDS/Raw Data/
+4. Select output directory: ~/STEP/Data/BIDS/Raw Data/

-6. Check presets:
+5. Check presets:
       Output format: BIDS
     Ensure the following are checked:
       Compress